+- Home address.

+- Home telephone number.

+- Personal cellular telephone number.

+- Personal email address.

+- Birth date.

-- B. Payroll Deduction The District will make available payroll deductions for Unit members for both regular Union dues and other fees, as applicable, and remit these funds monthly to the Union by separate check with the exception of the charitable contributions that shall be remitted to the appropriate organization.
-These deductions are subject to the following conditions: - 1) Deductions shall be withheld only if the employee so authorizes in writing on the form provided by the Union and approved by the District. - 2) The Union will indemnify and hold harmless the District, its employees, officials and representatives from any claims, litigation or liability arising from the implementation of this section. - C. Dispute Resolution Any dispute between the Union and an employee on the interpretation of Article 3 shall, at the request of the Union or the affected employee, be decided by final and binding arbitration under the rules of the American Arbitration Association.
+- C. Payroll Deduction The District will make available payroll deductions for Unit members for both regular Union dues and other fees, as applicable, and remit these funds monthly to the Union by separate check with the exception of the charitable contributions that shall be remitted to the appropriate organization.
+These deductions are subject to the following conditions:

+- 1) Deductions shall be withheld only if the employee so authorizes in writing on the form provided by the Union and approved by the District.

+- 2) The Union will indemnify and hold harmless the District, its employees, officials and representatives from any claims, litigation or liability arising from the implementation of this section.

+- D. Dispute Resolution Any dispute between the Union and an employee on the interpretation of Article 3 shall, at the request of the Union or the affected employee, be decided by final and binding arbitration under the rules of the American Arbitration Association.
 The employee and the Union shall each bear one half the cost of the arbitration, including the fee of the American Arbitration Association and the arbitrator.
 The cost of the certified transcript of the proceedings shall be paid by the party requesting same.
 The District will not protest or interfere with any final and binding decision under this Section.